intel/compute-runtime/documentation/FAQ.md

 Any platforms supporting OpenCL 2.1 are eligible for move to OpenCL 2.2.

+## Feature: cl_cache

+### What is cl_cache?

+This is a mechanism to cache binary representations of OpenCL kernels provided in text form by the application.
+By storing the binary representations, compiling is required only the first time, which improves performance.

+### How can cl_cache be enabled?

+In the working directory, manually create *cl_cache* directory.
+The driver will use this directory to store the binary representations of the compiled kernels.
+Note: This will work on all supported OSes.

+### What are the known limitations of cl_cache?

+1. Not thread safe.
+(Workaround: Make sure your clBuildProgram calls are executed in thread safe fashion.)
+1. Binary representation may not be compatible between various versions of NEO and IGC drivers.
+(Workaround: Manually empty *cl_cache* directory prior to update)
+1. Cache is not automatically cleaned.
+(Workaround: Manually empty *cl_cache* directory)
+1. Cache may exhaust disk space and cause further failures.
+(Workaround: Monitor and manually empty *cl_cache* directory)
+1. Cache is not process safe.

 ## Who are we?

 NEO OpenCL team is part of VPG (Visual and Parallel Computing group).
 Historically, our team